-Since the introduction of the first power meter in the late 80’s, the market has grown substantially – both in terms of manufacturers and power meter types.
-However, the vast majority of new power meters have been aimed at road cyclists.
+Since the introduction of the first power meter back in the late 80’s, the market has grown substantially – both in terms of manufacturers and types of power meters.
+However, the majority of power meters have always been aimed at road cyclists.
 Why?
-It’s just a bigger market and that’s where more of the demand is.
-But if your discipline is MTB, there’s good news.
-In the last several years, there has been increasing demand from the offroad crowd for power meters, and manufacturers have responded by introducing new and better mountain bike power meters.
+It’s just a bigger market, there are more people on road bikes and that’s where more of the demand is.
+But since we have been in this business, it’s been fun to watch the mountain bike side of the market come to life.
+As of this writing, we have close to 40 different mountain bike power meters available…not too shabby.
+So if you’re in the market for a power meter for your MTB, this article will hopefully bring you up to speed!

 Mountain Bike Power Meter Market